Evidence2Action Adaptation Grant

 In other words, we are looking for courageous actors who are willing to create space for including diverse knowledge, for learning from failure, and for impact-oriented action.

 Structure, Timeline, and Deliverables

-The selected teams (up to 3) are expected to submit USAID Asia CTIP a final report in English no later than 30 June 2021.
+The selected teams (up to 3) are expected to submit to USAID Asia CTIP a final report in English no later than 30 September 2022.